milandr/mdr1986x-JFlash/README.md

 The script creates `JFlash.log` in the folder of the current project, also LOADER prints trace into RTT, to launch RTT client you can uncomment it in the batch file.

-At the end, if the mapfile of our binary exists, `JFlash.py` sets the address of RTT structure.
+At the end, if the mapfile of our binary exists, `JFlash.py` sets the address of RTT structure, and you are able to interact with loaded binary using the same RTT client.